crypt0kitik/Deep_Learning/2 - ANN for classification/read_me.txt

 | Logistic regression | [46127 118] x [3486 158] | 92.78%         | 0.627         |

-You need to be in the same directory, where the app is
+PART - 3

-python -m streamlit run app.py
+I developed a simple app based on the streamlit module For using this you need to be in the same directory, where the app is To run the app you need to write this in the terminal: python -m streamlit run app.py